JKamsker/LiteDB.Migration/Readme.md

 ```

 3. **Define and apply Migrations**: Define your migrations using the `MigrationContainer` class and apply them using the `MigrationContainer` class.<br/>
-Whenever you want to change the model, you can define a new migration using the `WithInlineMigration` method.
+Whenever you want to change the model, you can define a new migration using the `WithMigration` method.

 ```csharp
  // apply migration